The Account Settings area is where you can view your account's subscription information and customize several aspects of your account.

 AD Sync Token

 - This is your unique account token which you'll need during the installation process of Active Directory Integration (ADI).
+You may generate a new token if you would like by clicking the Regenerate token button.

 Active Directory Integration Enabled